-- It was only in 1870, after emancipation and thirty years after her death, that a sudden push about a Betsy Ross story was made by her own family to draw attention to themselves.
+- After emancipation of slaves and thirty years after her death, it was only in 1870 that a sudden push about a Betsy Ross story was made by her own family to draw attention to themselves.
 It was a 10-year old fiction rising out of Reconstruction, when her grandson “Canby” suddenly cooked an unverifiable story about his relative who allegedly created an American flag using five pointed stars, based on an alleged random visit by Washington.
 Betsy Ross had died in 1836 when Canby was just 11, so it was a full twenty years later that he started campaigning for his childhood memory to become accepted as national history (1857).
 In fact, he originally never claimed a Continental Congress created any flag design committee anytime in 1776 (see above two points).

 That last point is perhaps the most important because I haven’t seen enough coverage by historians of the fact that the Betsy Ross story literally originates in the 1870 rise of the KKK.

 Let me say that again so people in the back can hear, the BETSY ROSS FLAG STORY ORIGIN IS FROM AFTER CIVIL WAR IN THE 1870s RISE OF THE KKK.

 The story died down when President Grant established the Department of Justice and destroyed the KKK in the 1870s (after already destroying them on the battlefield a decade prior).
 However, when the second rise of the KKK comes in the late 1890s and early 1900s the Betsy Ross flag fiction spreads again and sticks.